-You'll see videos on YouTube where people complain of their potatoes being mushy after cooking for 10 minutes, but I guess they didn't read the part about cooking the cut up potatoes for only 2 minutes!
+You will see videos on YouTube where people complain of their potatoes being mushy after cooking for 10 minutes, but I guess they didn't read the part about cooking the cut up potatoes for only 2 minutes!

 Fill jars, leaving a full 1-inch of headspace.
 You may add 1 teaspoon of salt to each quart jar, if desired, for taste (it is not a preservative - it is only for taste.
 I omit it).

 Fill jars loosely with potatoes.
 Be sure to leave 1 inch of space at the TOP of the jar.
 That is called "headspace" and is needed for expansion during heating.